gecio/gecio.github.io/docs/_imke/accessmanagement/usingrbac/index.en.md

 ![Login page](login.png)

 Once a user has downloaded his/her kubeconfig, any further changes made on the RBAC will have *immediate* effect.
 Especially there is no need to revoke cluster tokens to remove access for a user.
-Just remove his/her RoleBindings and access is no longer possible.
+Just remove the RoleBindings and access is no longer possible.